thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Intuition:** Like asking a specialist vs. a generalist—the answers are more precise because they “speak the language.”

+**When to use:** Use in specialized verticals where terminology and structure are domain-bound—medical, legal, scientific, or software documentation.

 ### 📦 Variable-dimension or Matryoshka Embeddings
 **What it does:** Packs multiple levels of representational detail into a single embedding structure.